 In the Lifetime of the Buddha

 The student was an earlier birth of a brahmin who had mastered the three Vedas and used to teach them to others.
-When he got married and settled down to a family life and was preoccupied with wealth, livestock, and children, he could no longer reliably repeat the verses by memory.
+When he got married and settled down into family life and was preoccupied with wealth, livestock, and children, he could no longer reliably repeat the verses by memory.

 One time he took some flowers and perfumes to give to the Buddha and sat down to talk with him.
 After he told the Buddha that he could no longer remember the verses word for word, the Buddha said this is what happens when your mind is obscured by passions and desires.
 He told the brahmin this story so he knew that the same thing had happened to him in the past.